dead-claudia/thallium/roadmap.md

     - ~~Third-party assertions should be able to build off the same basic assertion primitives without depending on `thallium`~~
     - ~~The assertions' core primitives are already fairly stable~~
 6. ~~Add `t.hasReporter()` so the CLI can detect no reporter set and add the appropriate default.~~
-7. Support failable tests
+7. ~~Support failable tests~~
-    - You may want to run a buggy test while still not letting it fail.
-It helps you know which tests are buggy, and to just not run them if they are
+    - ~~You may want to run a buggy test while still not letting it fail.
+It helps you know which tests are known buggy without explicitly skipping them~~
-    - Add a `t.run()` option to run or skip these
 8. Make `t.only` also a `t.run()` option
     - Now that `t.only` is detected at test run time, this is way easier to do, and it just makes more sense here than as a setter
     - Also, accept a `skip` option.